AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/view-only-projects.md

 ---
-description: View-only projects in Workspace
+description: Read-only projects in Workspace
-keywords: View-only projects
+keywords: Read-only projects
-title: View-only projects
+title: Read-only projects
 feature: Curate and Share
 exl-id: 2bc26444-aeea-4695-92a5-a2b45ac18e0d
 role: User
 ---
-# View-only projects
+# Read-only projects

-You can share projects as "view-only" to recipients through the [Project share workflow](/help/analysis-workspace/curate-share/share-projects.md).
+You can share projects as readonly to recipients through the [Project share workflow](/help/analysis-workspace/curate-share/share-projects.md).
 Recipients placed in the Can View role will receive a more limited project experience.
 This may be desired if you are sharing a project to users that are less familiar with your organization's data structure, Analysis Workspace or Customer Journey Analytics generally, but you still want them to consume data and insights in a safe environment.

 ![A vieiw-only shared project.](assets/view-only-project.png)